E. Wallace Chadwick

-E. Wallace Chadwick (January 17, 1884 – August 18, 1969) was an American politician from Indiana who served as a Republican member of the U.S. House of Representatives for Pennsylvania's 7th congressional district from 1947 to 1949.
+Edward Wallace Chadwick (January 17, 1884 – August 18, 1969) was an American politician from Indiana who served as a Republican member of the U.S. House of Representatives for Pennsylvania's 7th congressional district from 1947 to 1949.

 E. Wallace Chadwick was born in Vincennes, Indiana, and moved with his parents to Chester, Pennsylvania in 1890.
 He graduated from the University of Pennsylvania in 1906, and from the law school of the same university in 1910.
 He was a member of Phi Beta Kappa.
 He was president judge of the Delaware County Orphan's Court in 1945.

 He was elected as a Republican to the 80th United States Congress, but was an unsuccessful candidate for renomination in 1948.
 In 1954 he was named chief counsel of special Senate committee to study censure charges against Senator Joseph McCarthy.

 Early life and education

 E. Wallace Chadwick was born in Vincennes, Indiana and moved with his parents to Chester, Pennsylvania in 1890.
 He graduated from Chester High School in 1902, the University of Pennsylvania with a B.A. in 1906 and the University of Pennsylvania Law School with a LL.B in 1910.
 He was admitted to the Delaware County bar in 1910.
 He began practicing law in Chester, representing Governor William Sproul, as well as many major corporations.
 He also served two years as the President of the county bar association.
 His first foray into politics was in 1940 when he organized Willkie for President clubs in the county, as an independent Republican.